 - For those participating in this process, you do NOT need to submit a hard copy log at the end of the Challenge.
 Your final email should contain:

 - name of park where you will attend the celebration

 What type of information will be displayed on the electronic log?

 - The only personal information shared on the electronic log is your last name, and first initial (your first name has been hidden from view).

-- We understand that there are a handful of members on the team that prefer to keep their mileage under wraps.
-If this is the case, this is NOT the method for you.
-Mileage for those participating in the electronic log will be on display for all to see.
+- Please keep in mind that the mileage for those participating in the electronic log will be on display for all to see.

 Can I elect not to participate in the electronic log?

 - Yes, the hard copy logs are always available.